 Physics and Engineering Physics majors are encouraged to participate in the following events hosted by the Department of Physics.

-- Physics TEA (Talking, Eating, and Action) takes place on Thursdays throughout autumn and spring semesters from 3-4pm in the Physics Research Building.
-This is a social hour for students to play games, eat cookies, and meet new people.
+- Physics Social Mixers takes place twice a month on Thursdays throughout autumn and spring semesters from 4-5:30pm in the Physics Research Building.
+This is a social event for students to play games, eat snacks, and meet new people.

 - Physics Colloquia is an opportunity to hear about research being done by scientists from industry and other universities.
-The physics colloquium takes place 3:30-4:30pm on Tuesdays in room 1080 Physics Research Building throughout autumn and spring semesters.
+The physics colloquium takes place 3:45-4:45pm on Tuesdays in room 1080 Physics Research Building throughout autumn and spring semesters.
 Each week focuses on a new speaker and research topic.
-Refreshments are served prior to the talk at 3:15pm.
+Refreshments are served prior to the talk at 3:30pm.
+More information on the physics colloquium page.

 - Smith Lecture takes place once a year and is a public talk hosted by the Department of Physics.
 Lecturers are well-know scientists and are often Nobel Laureates.

 - Physics Winter Party takes place during the beginning of spring semester and is open to students, faculty, and staff in the Department of Physics.
 The Winter Party features free food, live music, and fun decorations.
-Check your email in January for information about the Winter Party.
+The date for the 2023 winter party is January 27th 5:30-8pm.

 - Physics Spring Picnic is held at the end of spring semester as a way to celebrate the end of the academic year.
 The picnic is open to everyone in the Department of Physics.
 Check your email in April for more information.